Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Calculation method

 where $S_{i}(x)$ denotes the spline interpolation function for the $i$-th interval, and $\alpha_{ij}$ ($j=0, 1, 2, 3$) represents the polynomial coefficients.
 To prevent the generation of waveforms exhibiting extreme fluctuations, any waveform containing values outside the range $-12 < y < 12$ was excluded.
 To ensure a smooth connection across a single period, constraints are imposed such that the curve passes through all control points, and both the first and second derivatives are continuous at the boundaries between periods.
 Additionally, to satisfy periodicity, the values and their derivatives at the start and end points are required to be identical.
 Furthermore, to maintain a constant friction Reynolds number averaged over one cycle, the time-averaged value of the pressure gradient over one period is fixed at 2.0.
 The arbitrary non-sinusoidal waveforms were generated by solving the system of linear equations derived from these constraints using the Gaussian elimination method.
 We note that the control points within a single period are set to five, whereas the degrees of freedom are three due to the periodicity of the waveforms.

-Validation of the DNS methodology for pulsating turbulent pipe flows was fully conducted by Matsubara et al.~\cite{Matsubara}.
+Validation of the DNS methodology for pulsating turbulent pipe flows was fully conducted by \citet{Matsubara}.
 They examined the sensitivity to the streamwise domain size and grid resolution in each direction.
 It was confirmed that the turbulence statistics, namely the phase-averaged streamwise velocity, the root-mean-square (RMS) values of velocity fluctuations, and the Reynolds shear stress, showed satisfactory agreement across all validation cases.
+In addition, the flow visualization at the mid-accelerating and mid-decelerating phases in Fig.~\ref{fig:structure} shows more disturbed vortical structures during deceleration, which is qualitatively consistent with previous observations in pulsating turbulent flows~\citep{Scotti2001,Matsubara}.

 A total of 14 distinct sinusoidal pulsating flows were generated by varying the parameters $A^*$ and $T^*$ in the sinusoidal pressure gradient defined by Eq.~(\ref{eq:sine}).

 Figure~\ref{fig:rd_sine} illustrates the parameter space $(T^*, A^*)$ and the corresponding drag reduction rates ($R_D$) for 14 sinusoidal pulsating waveforms.
 Here, $R_D$ in percent is expressed by the following equation: